-The primary aims are to:
+The primary aims of this study were to:

-- Evaluate the impact of improved information collection and documentation of diagnosis of menopause or postmenopausal symptoms.
+- Evaluate the impact of improved information collection and documentation of diagnosis of menopause or postmenopausal symptoms

-- Assess patient and provider satisfaction with the shared decision making process.
+- Assess patient and provider satisfaction with the shared decision making process

 For additional information about this study, please contact:

 Laura Borgelt, PharmD, FCCP, BCPS, NCMP

 Professor, Departments of Clinical Pharmacy and Family Medicine